A generalization of Varignon's Theorem: Centroids form Parallelo-polygon

 The above theorem is a generalization of Varignon's theorem (1731), which states that the midpoints of the sides of any quadrilateral form a parallelogram.
 The dynamic sketch below illustrates it for a hexagon.

-Generalization to 3D: Perhaps surprisingly, the general theorem is also true in 3D space as illustrated in the YouTube video above.
+Perhaps unexpectedly, the general theorem is also true in 3D space as illustrated in the YouTube video above.
 Below is a dynamic Cabri 3D sketch shown for a spatial, non-planar hexagon ABCDEF, where a 'spatial' parallelo-hexagon GHIJKL is formed1.
 Note that even though the hexagon GHIJKL is non-planar, it's opposite side are still equal and parallel (the length measurements are shown and the configuration can be rotated to align opposite sides and see that they are parallel).

 Note: This dynamic 3D applet unfortunately no longer works on Internet Explorer or newer versions of Safari and Firefox, in which case it only gives a static image.
 The dynamic 3D applet also requires the downloading & installation of the free Cabri 3D Plug In, available at Windows (4 Mb) or Mac OS (13.4 Mb).